patrickFuerst/human_life_exp/Data_insights.md

 In the case of 'Serbia and Montenegro (former)' which split up in 2006 we jsut have data until 2005 and after data we have data for Serbia and Montenegro.

+The country Rwanda contained two values per colunm for Life Expactancy.
+As a comment in the dataset set it said 'High HIV countries' on the second value.
+We just choose the first value to use.

+One has to keep in mind that most of the data we are dealing here are estimates!
+For example the a report on how to estimate Life Expectancy can be found here https://www.who.int/healthinfo/statistics/LT_method.pdf

 ## Learned Lesson: